sokuda27/ME493/Final Project/Final Project.md

 <h2> Method </h2>
 <li>
-    <ol> Collect closing stock prices for the top twenty (or so) companies in the S&P 500 from the past year (or so).
+    <ol> Collect closing stock prices for the top twenty (or so) companies in the S&P 500 from the past year (or so).</ol>
-    <ol> Start with using the first five companies for the model, and set number of variables to three (price, time, company) and polynomial order to 1 (first order approximation).
+    <ol> Start with using the first five companies for the model, and set number of variables to three (price, time, company) and polynomial order to 1 (first order approximation). </ol>
     <ol> Find the finite differences with a time step of 1 (day).
-Find the average of the smoothed data.
+Find the average of the smoothed data.</ol>
-    <ol> Apply SINDy algorithm.
+    <ol> Apply SINDy algorithm. </ol>
     <ol> Integrate SINDy derivative signal for each company and add back the respective mean.
-Plot.
+Plot.</ol>
 </li>

 <h2> Issues